Akshatau/M1_Calendar_App/1_Requirements/README.md

 # 2. Requirements

 # Description
-* An application used to display calendar which include year, month, day details which can be accessed by anyone, anywhere, anytime.
-It is accountable as it can perform operations like addition, deletion of tasks and display events of particular day.
+* An application used to display calendar details which can be accessed by anyone, anywhere, anytime.
+It is user-friendly with added advantage of To-Do lists along with calendar.

 ## a)High Level Requirements:
-* HLR-1: Presentation of calendar.
+* HLR-1: Display of calendar.
+* HLR-1: Display of To-Do List.
+* HLR-1: Application should be user friendly.
+* HLR-1:
 * HLR-2: Operations on tasks.
 * HLR-3: Updation of tasks.
 * HLR-4: Display tasks.